-The world of a pre-teen is tough for most girls if not all.
+The world of a pre-teen is tough for most girls, if not all.
 The combination of hormones, discovering who they are and what they want to be, pressure from school and peers, is an endless cycle of ups and downs.
 For these young girls who are victims of sexual abuse, incest, or molestation they face the task of trying to find ways to cope with their sexual violations, while also coping with typical teen challenges.
 They may not have the words to talk about.
 Their sleep is restless or non existent as they are plagued with nightmares and thought intrusions that remind them of their trauma.
-Whether this trauma began when they were children oregano occurring as they began puberty, your daughter is struggling to come to terms with it all.
-Blame and shame, especially if they know the perpetrator, makes your daughter want to shrink away and hide.
+Whether this trauma began when they were children or it's something that happened more recently, your daughter is struggling to come to terms with it all.
+Blame and shame, especially if they know the perpetrator, may make your daughter want to shrink away and hide.
 You want to help her but she only pushes you away.
 As her mother you want to help her but your at a loss as to how.
 Getting help in the form of therapy will help her learn the skills necessary to cope with her assault, express herself, find peace and joy.

 How Trauma Presents Itself in Pre-teens

 - Depression (sadness, worthlessness, and/or irritabiity)

 - Sleep Challenges (such as: insomnia, restless/interrupted sleep, and nightmares/night terrors, difficulty (fear of) falling asleep)

 Therapy/Counseling will help your daughter find her voice and establish boundaries for herself.